ycexiao/scikit-package-system/README.md

 The goal of Level 4 is to ensure the package is easily installable locally and to share the code with colleagues.

-- The goal is to work on a private GitHub repository with CI passing.
+- A goal could be setting up a private GitHub repository with CI passing.
 - Users learn to use `pyproject.toml`.
-- Users learn to use GitHub CI (no news check or Codecov).
+- Users learn to use GitHub CI (No news check, no Codecov)

 Other notes from the very first PR in [this link](https://github.com/Billingegroup/scikit-package-system/pull/2):